buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 > The purpose of your information architecture is to help users understand where they are, what they’ve found, what’s around, and what to expect.

-I touched on GOV.UK in Chapter 2, when I introduce design systems.
+I touched on GOV.UK in Chapter 2, when I introduced design systems.
 GOV.UK (below) is a great example of a website with **a clear information architecture**, where a great deal of important information is ordered systematically.

 {% include figure.html url="/images/ch3/c3-s4-p2-4-gov-uk.gif" alt="GOV.UK Information Architecture" description="GOV.UK’s overall, macro-level information architecture is clear, enabling the user to find what they’re looking for quickly and helping them to build a mental model of the site’s structure." %}